divvun/lang-sme-ml-exp/README.md

 --model-dir (for AWS env) the path to folder with `--model-name`.

---train-dir - where the training (preprocessed) data is, `train-words-enc.csv`
+--train-dir - the path to `train-words-enc.csv`

---val-dir - validation data `val-words-enc.csv`
+--val-dir - the path to validation data `val-words-enc.csv`

 --vocab - dictionary int2word.txt (not used yet and commented)